iorozco01/ArtRecommendation/README.md

 This application is an art recommendation ML model that will grab art pieces chosen by the user and will recommend other art pieces that the user could also enjoy

 ## Museum Repos:
-  https://github.com/metmuseum/ (limited to 80 requests per second) <br />
+  https://github.com/metmuseum/ (limited to 80 requests per second)
-  *  Met API doesn't have Monet as public domain<br />
+  *  Met API doesn't have Monet as public domain <br />

   https://api.artic.edu/docs/#introduction
-  *  Chicago has over 1000 paintings in public domain including some Van Goghs and Monets<br />
+  *  Chicago has over 1000 paintings in public domain including some Van Goghs and Monets <br />

   https://data.rijksmuseum.nl/object-metadata/api/
-  *  Not a very large selection of popular artists available<br />
+  *  Not a very large selection of popular artists available <br />

-  Harvard Repo requires API key<br />
+  Harvard Repo requires API key so won't be working with it as of now<br />

 ## Overall Plan:
   1. Get images from Met API of Artwork